 All participants will receive a free copy of the resource with further information and support available through the project website.
 Feedback we have received on the resource has been highly positive.

 As one teacher commented:

 - It shows that Arabic calligraphy can be artistic;

 - It makes students use their imagination, abstract shapes, etc.;

 - It teaches students how versatile the Arabic language in art can be used because different parts of the world use art in different ways: to express something;

 - It brings history: you can talk about Islamic art in the 19th century for example or Arabic art in Al Andalus 500 years ago.

-You can book now by clicking on the links below:
+Please book your ticket by clicking on the links below: